jae-ventures/jae-ventures/README.md

 # ⚡🌍 jae_ventures
-`Software Developer | Writer | Big Idea-er`
+`Software Developer | EV Enthusiasts | Writer`
 ## ✍🏾About Me
-_Welcome to my profile!_ My name is `jae`, and I'm glad you're here.
+_Welcome to my profile!_ My name is `jordan`, and I'm glad you're here.

-I have been a software developer working with `.NET` technologies professionally for 2+ years building desktop applications on the frontend and backend.
-I am currently dabbling in `Kotlin` and `Python` for personal interests in multiplatform development, AI/ML, and data science.
+I have been a software developer working with `.NET` technologies professionally for 4+ years building desktop applications on the frontend and backend.
+I am currently dabbling in `Kotlin` and `Rust` for personal projects and extensively with `Python` for my OMSCS degree.

 I regularly enjoy the challenge of taking on tasks that push me to acquire new skills and further my knowledge of software engineering and computer science principles.
 My goal as a software developer is to produce and contribute to software solutions that intend to make the experience of living life on earth a good one for a long long time. 🌎🌍🌏

 ## 💻Tech Stack
 - Programming Languages
   - C#
+  - Python
+  - Rust
   - Kotlin
-  - Python
 - Developer Tools
   - Visual Studio
   - VS Code
   - IntelliJ
+  - Warp
   - git
 - Areas of Expertise
   - .NET